ikelaiah/free-pascal-snippets/README.md

 ### Installation

-No installation needed.
+None.
 Just download or `git clone` the repo to your local drive.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>